kmlawson/japanese-empire-mo3335/assignments.md

 * Was the presentation well structured, organized, and focus on a few key points?
 * Was there a good balance of arguments and a few examples to support them?

-### Short Essays

-There are three short essays for this course which should be between 500-700 words in length, not including footnotes.
-They are designed to help you in preparation for your longer essay and may take one of two forms:

-1. **Critical Review:** You may write a critical review of one secondary or primary source in the form of a book that you have selected to help you write your long essay.
-In it you should state clearly and briefly what the book argues and what you have extracted from it that will help you make the argument in your longer essay.
-It should also include at least a few sentences with your evaluation of the such as whether it is particularly effective or problematic as a source.
-Include a full reference for the book at the top and you may make reference to page numbers within by means of simple page numbers in parentheses.

-2. **Prospectus:** Alternatively, you may write a short essay that summarises the argument you plan to make in the coming long essay, or are exploring at the moment for your longer essay.
-This is an excellent opportunity to test some early ideas you have, or give me an indication of where you are going with your thinking.
-Due to the very short nature of this assignment, state your topic broadly, then write in a bit more detail about one or two specific examples of what you will be arguing in greater depth in your long essay to come.
-This exercise can be very helpful to you in processing your thinking about the long essay, and giving me an opportunity to offer feedback along the way.

-You may decide to write any combination of these approaches, but a common approach will be to write two critical reviews and one prospectus.
-Please indicate at the top of your short essay which you are selecting.
-If you change topic during the semester, writing a new prospectus for your new topic is a good way to make the adjustment and give me an opportunity to provide feedback on your new topic.

-Questions to consider as you write the short essay:

-* Was my short essay written in a coherent and highly focused manner, and avoid distraction or unnecessary information?
-* If I am writing a critical review, did I include a concise overview of what the source is about?
-* If I am writing a critical review, did I tie the arguments of the book to where I hope to go in the argument for my longer essay?
-* If I am writing a critical review, did I include an evaluation of the work with a specific example of its strong and/or problematic aspects?
-* If I am writing a prospectus, did I include a concise presentation of what I plan to argue in my coming long essay?
-* If I am writing a prospectus, did I include a specific example or two illustrating the argument I will be making in the long essay to come?